 Therefore most high-quality dog food formulas with a focus on red meat ingredients and without Chicken ingredients may be the best bet on your search for a Chicken free recipe.

-Sadly, similarly to formulas that focus on fish, many dog food formulas that focus on alternative poultry ingredients such as Turkey and Duck also contain Chicken or Chicken ingredients.
-There are some that recipes that exclusively contain other poultry, but these are few and far between.
+Sadly, similarly to formulas that focus on fish, many dog food formulas that focus on alternative poultry ingredients, such as Turkey and Duck, also contain Chicken or Chicken ingredients.
+There are some recipes that exclusively contain other poultry, but these are few and far between.

 Best Chicken Free Dog Foods

 The Farmer’s Dog Pork & Sweet Potato Recipe Review

 The Farmer’s Dog is one of several fresh home-delivered dog food brands that have exploded in popularity in recent years.

 This new niche of dog food is growing at an astonishing rate across the United States and has already recently appeared in Canada and the United Kingdom.

 The food is pre-portioned and selected and then delivered frozen and then can be stored in the freezer until required, which many find extremely convenient.

 The Farmer’s Dog able to do this thanks to a signup process that includes asking dog owners information such as age, weight, breed, and activity level.
 You can see a portion of this signup process below.